MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addcomclass-directive.md

 ### com-class-install-section

 References an INF-writer-defined section that contains information for registering the COM class.
-This is an optional field.
+The *com-class-install-section* field is optional.
 For more information, see the following Remarks section, and for more information on COM classes in general, see [COM Clients and Servers](/windows/win32/com/com-clients-and-servers).

 ## Remarks